kgrid-lab/kgrid-lab.github.io/README.md

 # kgrid-lab.github.io
-The home repo for kgrid-lab
+The home repo for kgrid-lab.

+This repoitory contains experiments and sample projects.